Cutting the cost of refinance for a doctors' surgery

 Cutting the cost of finance - with £4.5 million at just 1.4%

-As a doctor, you operate a practice that helps patients and benefits the community - but don't forget that you are also operating a business, and getting the right financial solutions is essential for your financial future.
+As a doctor, you operate a practice that helps patients and benefits the community - but don't forget that you are also operating a business, and getting the right doctor's finance solutions is essential for your financial future.

 At Rangewell, we help practitioners just like you, throughout the medical profession find solutions to their funding needs - and we recently set up funding to refinance £4.5 million of loans.